Children are screened and connected to early intervention services

 We support efforts to ensure children are screened and connected to early intervention services.

 The Watch Me Grow (WMG) program leads a range of activities to support families and children who have been identified with (or as being at risk for) developmental and/or social-emotional delays including screenings, home visiting and weekly language/literacy groups.
 The program acts as a central hub in the county by responding to requests from parents for services, assisting in linking parents to resources, and helping professionals understand how to assist families in obtaining resources.
 Watch Me Grow ensures that families receive the services that they need to support their children's development.

 Learn more about Watch Me Grow

 Screened and referred children:

 Children who would not otherwise have access to services received screenings and service referrals

-Families received services as needed following screenings (e.g. home visiting, playgroup to support child’s language development)
+Families received services as needed following screenings (e.g. home visiting, playgroup to support child’s language development, referrals for further assessments)

 Monitored children’s improvement: